-If you want to manually connect to a wireless network, refer to page 15.
-The following instructions will connect you to a wireless network using Wi-Fi Protected Setup (WPS).
-Click Next to continue.
+If you want to manually connect to a wireless network, refer to page 30.
+The following instructions will connect you to a wireless network using Wi-Fi® Protected Setup (WPS).

 Push Button Configuration (PBC)

 To connect to your network using the WPS push button configuration method, click the virtual button as shown in the screenshot.